MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qio.md

 result = solver.optimize(problem)
 ```

 Here you created an instance of a `ParallelTempering` solver for the problem.
 You could have chosen other Microsoft QIO optimization solvers (for example, `SimulatedAnnealing`) without needing to change more lines of code.
-To see a list of the available solvers, go to our [reference page](xref:microsoft.quantum.reference.target-list#provider-microsoft-qio).
+To see a list of the available solvers, go to the [reference page](xref:microsoft.quantum.reference.target-list#provider-microsoft-qio).

 The type `Problem` is the common parameter for all the solvers of Azure Quantum.